CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 ![Figure-2](images/docs/joomla/extensions/general/directory-2.png "Figure-2"){.coalaweb-docs}

-Now we know where we want the package so it's time to fire up your FTP client and navigate to the directory we just checked.
+Now that we know where we want the package to go it's time to fire up your FTP client and navigate to the directory we just checked.
 Once we have found it upload the package we download in the first step into the **tmp** directory. *[Figure-3]*